If emotional health is all about being aware of our thoughts, behaviour and feelings, then mine was clearly never top notch.

 - Palpitations (racing heartbeat);

 - Trouble getting to sleep or staying asleep;

 - Appetite problems;

 The first sign of any problem for those with poor emotional health is a weakened immunity.
 When the immunity is weakened, we are more likely to suffer with colds and other infections.

 Emotional health interferes with our ability to look after ourselves.
-We may spiral into withdrawing for a while, we may stop exercising or may stop taking prescribed medications.
+We may withdraw for a while, we may stop exercising or may stop taking prescribed medications.
 Drug and alcohol abuse may also be linked to poor emotional health.